Broom Factory

 The Broom Factory is a renovated heritage building in the Inner Harbour neighbourhood of Kingston, Ontario, Canada.
 Constructed in 1894, it originally served as the factory of a broom company, and continued to be used by manufacturing or industrial businesses until the 1990s.
-After a time of being abandoned, the building was bought by the city, designated a heritage property in 2015, and bought by RAW Design in 2016, an architecture firm who remain the building's current owners.
+After being abandoned for a time, the building was bought by the city, designated a heritage property in 2015, and bought by RAW Design in 2016, an architecture firm who remain the building's current owners.

 In the present day, the building functions as a local hub, "serving film, music, design, and the broader arts in general."
 The building hosts live music, film screenings, workshops, and other community programming.
 It is fully accessible, all-ages, and environmentally conscious in its design, with a mission to create a safe and welcoming space for everyone.

 The building is operated in partnership with the Kingston Canadian Film Festival (KCFF), and KPP Concerts.
 Both RAW and KCFF now use the building during the day as office space.

 The building is one block from the river, beside the route of the Hanley Spur, and sits on the same street as the National Grocers’ Building (a hub for studios and small business) and the Woolen Mill (housing offices, restaurants, clinics, a spa etc.).